-5.2.
+- 4.7.
 For adults, the greatest reductions in casemix-adjusted odds of admission were seen in the first half of the study period, with reductions slowing in later years.
-In contrast, the odds of admissions for children saw the great reductions in the first and last years of the study period.

--statistics, ROC curves and calibration plots for each of the 4 models are provided in opendix C.
+In contrast, the odds of admissions for children saw the great reductions in the first and last years of the study period. - 4.8.
+C-statistics, ROC curves and calibration plots for each of the 4 models are provided in appendix C.

-Figure 3: Adusted and Unadjusted Odds of Admission by Year (Apr 2010 - Mar 2011 to Apr 2015 - Mar 2016)
+Figure 3 : Adusted and Unadjusted Odds of Admission by Year (Apr 2010 - Mar 2011 to Apr 2015 - Mar 2016)

-6. Changes in Patient and Attendance Characteristics

-6.1.
-Table 5 below shows the frequency of patient characteristics for ED attendances between April 2010 and March 2016 and the rate at which attendances with those characteristics have changed over the six-year period.
-Figures are supplied for all providers and for the subgroup of providers2 with consistently high levels of diagnosis recording that was used to construct the models.
+- 5. Changes in frequency of patient and attendance characteristics - 5.1.
+Table 5 below shows the frequency of patient characteristics for ED attendances between April 2010 and March 2016 and the rate at which attendances with those characteristics have changed over the six year period.
+Figures are supplied for all providers and for the subgroup of providers\ with consistently high levels of diagnosis recording that was used to construct the models.